Noch €100,00 until free shipping

 2. North Sea Cycle Route (EuroVelo 12): Cycling along the North Sea with your dog

-The approximately 33-kilometer bike tour starts at the harbor in Dagebüll and leads over the Norddeich (North Dike) along the North Frisian-Holstein Wadden Sea all the way to the north of Germany.
-Along the dike, you'll cycle with sweeping views of the sea , past sheep , salt marshes , and small mounds .
-The route is well-developed, flat, and ideal for relaxing rides with your dog in your bike bag.
-The destination is the northernmost point of the German mainland on the Danish border.
-A special place with plenty of peace, nature, and a touch of Scandinavian expanse.
+The approximately 33-kilometer bike tour starts at the harbor in Dagebüll and leads along the North Frisian-Holstein Wadden Sea dike to the very north of Germany.
+Cycling along the dike, you'll enjoy expansive views of the sea , passing sheep , salt marshes , and small artificial mounds (Warften) .
+The route is well-maintained, flat, and ideal for relaxed rides with your dog in your pannier.
+The destination is the northernmost point of mainland Germany, on the Danish border.
+A special place offering tranquility, nature, and a touch of Scandinavian vastness.

 Starting point : Port of Dagebüll

-3. Viking-Frisian Trail: Historic cycle path between Tönning and Friedrichstadt with dog
+3. Viking-Frisian Trail: Historical cycle path between Tönning and Friedrichstadt (dog-friendly)

-The approximately 18-kilometer bike tour from Tönning to Friedrichstadt follows historic paths through the vast landscape of Schleswig-Holstein.
-It starts at the train station in Tönning.
+The approximately 18-kilometer bike tour from Tönning to Friedrichstadt follows historic paths through the expansive landscape of Schleswig-Holstein.
+You start at the train station in Tönning.
 From there, you can follow the signs for the Viking-Frisian Trail, marked by a stylized blue, white, and red Viking ship .
-Whether you're taking a leisurely bike ride or planning longer stages, this route offers diverse scenery , historical sights , and plenty of opportunities for dog-friendly breaks .
+Whether you prefer a leisurely ride or plan longer stages, this route offers diverse scenery , historical sights , and plenty of opportunities for dog-friendly breaks .

 Starting point : Tönning train station